Ar-Kareem/SAT_puzzle_solver/README.md

 Solve classic logic puzzles automatically in Python.

-The aim of this repo it to make very efficient solvers (i.e. not brute force solvers) for many popular pencil logic puzzles like Nonograms, Sudoku, Minesweeper, and many more lesser known ones.
+The aim of this repo is to provide very efficient solvers (i.e. not brute force solvers) for many popular pencil logic puzzles like Nonograms, Sudoku, Minesweeper, and many more lesser known ones.

 If you happen to have a puzzle similar to the ones listed below and want to solve it (or see how many potential solutions a partially covered board has), then this repo is perfect for you.